-Action What we know Strategic and Reporting Links 2023 Progress update Key Theme 1: Recruitment Procure and embed an Applicant Tracking System (ATS) that enables us to: 1. undertake a detailed analysis of diversity recruitment data at application, interview, and appointment stages.
+Action What we know Strategic and Reporting Links 2024 progress update Key theme 1: Recruitment Procure and embed an Applicant Tracking System (ATS) that enables us to: 1. undertake a detailed analysis of diversity recruitment data at application, interview, and appointment stages.
 2. ensure we provide an accessible and inclusive hiring process.
 3. Ensure the Disability Confident guaranteed interview scheme works in practice.
 There is a lack of reliable or accurate data on our recruitment process - impacting our ability to undertake an analysis of diversity trends.
 The data we do have, suggests a white candidate is more likely to be appointed in comparison to a BAME candidate.
 The Disability Confident Audit identified that the guaranteed interview scheme does not work in practice due to issues with our current ATS.
-People Strategy - Retain and attract talent WRES Metric 1 & 2 WDES Metric 1 & 2 Disability Confident New ATS procurement process undertaken in Q3 2023, with new provider identified.
+People Strategy - Retain and attract talent WRES Metric 1 &amp; 2 WDES Metric 1 &amp; 2 Disability Confident ATS procurement process undertaken in Q3 2023, with new provider identified.
 Requirements relating to inclusion were defined and embedded as a core part of the procurement process.
+The new ATS has been implemented and is now live.
 Move towards a skills-based model of hiring Research suggests skills-based hiring is the most effective model for addressing bias in recruitment and ensuring equitable outcomes.
-People Strategy - Retain and attract talent WRES Metric 1 & 2 WDES Metric 1 & 2 Diagnostic review undertaken in partnership with RoleMapper.
-This identified opportunities for improvement across our recruitment process, and recommendations for revamping our process for creating job descriptions, adopting a structured job
+People Strategy - Retain and attract talent WRES Metric 1 &amp; 2 WDES Metric 1 &amp; 2 Diagnostic review undertaken in partnership with RoleMapper.
+This identified opportunities for improvement across our recruitment process, and